facebookarchive/caffe2/_docs/custom-operators.md

 Note that the primary differences between this GPU implementation versus the CPU implementation is using `REGISTER_CUDA_OPERATOR` and `CUDAContext` instead of `REGISTER_CPU_OPERATOR` and `CPUContext`.
 Also note the inclusion of the additional header file [context_gpu.h](https://github.com/caffe2/caffe2/blob/master/caffe2/core/context_gpu.h) which is something you'll want to include for any GPU implementation.

 Referring back to `fully_connected_op.cc` we will look at the remainder of the file and discuss the operator schema.
-This is where the this operator is told how many inputs and outputs are created.
-This section is also used to generate the documentation for the operator in the [Operators Catalogue](operators_catalogue.html), so be thorough in describing the arguments and the functionality.
+This is where the operator is told how many inputs and outputs are created.
+This section is also used to generate the documentation for the operator in the [Operators Catalog](operators_catalogue.html), so be thorough in describing the arguments and the functionality.
 Also note below that with `.Arg`, `.Input`, and `.Output` the last parameter is a description that is also utilized in generating documentation.

 **[fully_connected_op.cc](https://github.com/caffe2/caffe2/blob/master/caffe2/operators/fully_connected_op.cc)**